testillano/h2agent/README.md

 [--ipv6]
   IP stack configured for IPv6.
 Defaults to IPv4.

+[-b|--bind-address <address>]
+  Servers bind <address> (admin/traffic/prometheus); defaults to '0.0.0.0' (ipv4) or '::' (ipv6).

 [-a|--admin-port <port>]
   Admin <port>; defaults to 8074.

-[-p|--server-port <port>]
+[-p|--traffic-server-port <port>]
-  Server <port>; defaults to 8000.
+  Traffic server <port>; defaults to 8000.
+Set '-1' to disable (mock server service is enabled by default).

-[-m|--server-api-name <name>]
+[-m|--traffic-server-api-name <name>]
-  Server API name; defaults to empty.
+  Traffic server API name; defaults to empty.

-[-n|--server-api-version <version>]
+[-n|--traffic-server-api-version <version>]
-  Server API version; defaults to empty.
+  Traffic server API version; defaults to empty.

-[-w|--worker-threads <threads>]
+[-w|--traffic-server-worker-threads <threads>]
-  Number of worker threads; defaults to a mimimum of 2 threads except if hardware concurrency permits a greater margin taking into account other process threads.
-  Normally, 1 thread should be enough even for complex logic provisioned.
+  Number of traffic server worker threads; defaults to a mimimum of 2 threads except if hardware concurrency permits a greater margin taking into account other process threads.
+Normally, 1 thread should be enough even for complex logic provisioned (admin server always uses 1 worker thread).

-[-t|--server-threads <threads>]
+[-t|--traffic-server-threads <threads>]
-  Number of nghttp2 server threads; defaults to 1 (1 connection).
+  Number of nghttp2 traffic server threads; defaults to 1 (1 connection) (admin server always uses 1 nghttp2 thread).

-[-k|--server-key <path file>]
+[-k|--traffic-server-key <path file>]
-  Path file for server key to enable SSL/TLS; unsecured by default.
+  Path file for traffic server key to enable SSL/TLS; unsecured by default.

-[--server-key-password <password>]
+[-d|--traffic-server-key-password <password>]
   When using SSL/TLS this may provided to avoid 'PEM pass phrase' prompt at process start.

-[-c|--server-crt <path file>]
+[-c|--traffic-server-crt <path file>]
-  Path file for server crt to enable SSL/TLS; unsecured by default.
+  Path file for traffic server crt to enable SSL/TLS; unsecured by default.

 [-s|--secure-admin]
-  When key (-k|--server-key) and crt (-c|--server-crt) are provided, only the traffic interface is secured by default.
-To include management interface, this option must be also provided.
+  When key (-k|--traffic-server-key) and crt (-c|--traffic-server-crt) are provided, only traffic interface is secured by default.
+This option secures admin interface reusing traffic configuration (key/crt/password).

 [--schema <path file>]
   Path file for optional startup schema configuration.

-[--server-matching <path file>]
+[--global-variable <path file>]
-  Path file for optional startup server matching configuration.
+  Path file for optional startup global variable(s) configuration.

-[--server-provision <path file>]
+[--traffic-server-matching <path file>]
-  Path file for optional startup server provision configuration.
+  Path file for optional startup traffic server matching configuration.

-[--global-variables <path file>]
+[--traffic-server-provision <path file>]
-  Path file for optional startup global variables configuration.
+  Path file for optional startup traffic server provision configuration.

-[--discard-server-data]
+[--discard-data]
-  Disables server data storage for events received (enabled by default).
+  Disables data storage for events processed (enabled by default).
   This invalidates some features like FSM related ones (in-state, out-state) or event-source transformations.

-[--discard-server-data-requests-history]
+[--discard-data-key-history]
-  Disables server data requests history storage (enabled by default).
+  Disables data key history storage (enabled by default).
-  Only latest request (for each key 'method/uri') will be stored and will be accessible for further analysis.
+  Only latest event (for each key 'method/uri') will be stored and will be accessible for further analysis.
   This limits some features like FSM related ones (in-state, out-state) or event-source transformations.
-  Implicitly disabled by option '--discard-server-data'.
+  Implicitly disabled by option '--discard-data'.
-  Ignored for unprovisioned events (for troubleshooting purposes).
+  Ignored for server-unprovisioned events (for troubleshooting purposes).

 [--disable-purge]
   Skips events post-removal when a provision on 'purge' state is reached (enabled by default).